azyabon/movieland/client/README.md

-#does not work for russia
+# Doesn't work for russia, only with VPN

+# If have a problem with node-sass use "npm rebuild node-sass"

 # Getting Started with Create React App